 There’s so much to love about fall – the colorful leaves, the crisp air, and festivals like Thanksgiving and Halloween!
 Thanks to Halloween, several pumpkin-themed dishes (e.g. pumpkin pie, pumpkin bread) may feature heavily on your menu during the fall season.
-As a result, you may wish to spice up your dog’s diet with pumpkin.
+As a result, you may wish to spice up your dog’s diet with this low-calorie vegetable.
 After all, it would be a nice addition to his usual diet (which usually resembles boring baby food)!

 However, you may question, “Is pumpkin good for dogs to eat?
 Is pumpkin toxic to dogs?
 How much pumpkin can I give my dog?”

 It depends!
 Some forms of pumpkin are dog-friendly, nutritious, and yummy.
 Other forms of pumpkin are dangerous to dogs.
 This article will discuss the forms of pumpkin that are safe for dogs, the forms of pumpkin to avoid feeding your dog, and whether it is ok to give your dog pumpkin every day.